livecomsjournal/livecomsjournal.github.io/compare_simulations.md

+---
+layout: single
+sidebar:
+  nav: compare_simulations.md
-# Comparisons of Molecular Simulation Packages
+title: Comparisons of Molecular Simulation Packages
+---

 ## What is a publishable comparison for molecular simulation packages?